Blackpool 2018 – The Greatest Dancesport Festival You Can’t Miss this Spring

 It’s Blackpool time, one of the most highly anticipated championship events in the calendar year!

-At Blackpool 2018 dance couples from all over the world will entertain the audience with their energy and creative performances.
-Covering a period of 9 days this is by far the largest of all the five Blackpool Festivals.
+At Blackpool Festival 2018, dance couples from all over the world will entertain the audience with their energy and creative performances.
 The competition runs from Thursday 24th MAY to Friday 1st JUNE 2018, in Blackpool, England.

 The rich history of Blackpool

-If you’re thinking about the most historical dance event, you’re thinking about Blackpool.
-The festival got off to a flying start since the first edition took place in 1920 during Easter week in the fabulous Empress Ballroom in the Winter Gardens.
+If you’re thinking about the most historical dance event, then you’re thinking about Blackpool.
+In fact, the festival got off to a flying start since the first edition that took place in 1920 during Easter week in the fabulous Empress Ballroom in the Winter Gardens.

 The Winter Gardens Blackpool

 The Winter Gardens celebrates this year 140 years of illustrious entertainment.
-Since its opening in 1878, the Winter Gardens Blackpool is home to many iconic gigs and events held in its collection of theatres, ballrooms, exhibition halls and public spaces.
+Up to the present time, since its opening in 1878, the Winter Gardens Blackpool is home to many iconic gigs and events.
+All of them are held in its collection of theaters, ballrooms, exhibition halls and public spaces.

-You can find more about the Winter Gardens at http://www.wintergardensblackpool.co.uk.
+Here can find more about the Winter Gardens.

 The idea behind Blackpool

 It’s not known for sure whose idea was the festival.
-It could have been Mr Harry Wooed, the Musical Director of the Winter Gardens or Mr. Nelson Sharples of Messrs Sharples & Son Ltd., the music publishers of Blackpool who published all the sheet music for the Novelty dances invented by the M.C.’s in the Empress and Tower Ballroom’s.
+For example, it could have been Mr Harry Wooed, the Musical Director of the Winter Gardens.
+Or it could’ve been Mr. Nelson Sharples of Messrs Sharples & Son Ltd., or the music publishers of Blackpool who published all the sheet music for the Novelty dances invented by the M.C.’s in the Empress and Tower Ballroom’s.

 The evolution of competitions

-At that time in history, Ballroom wasn’t what it is today: the dances in the Ballrooms consisted mainly of Sequence Waltzes, the Lancers, Two Steps and many Novelty Dances.
-The Blackpool Festival had only three competitions meant to find three new Sequence Dances in three tempos – Waltz, Two Step and Foxtrot.
+At that time in history, Ballroom wasn’t what it is today.
+More exactly, the dances in the Ballrooms consisted mainly of Sequence Waltzes, the Lancers, Two Steps and many Novelty Dances.
+Namely, the Blackpool Festival had only three competitions meant to find three new Sequence Dances in three tempos – Waltz, Two Step and Foxtrot.

-From three competitions in 1920, Blackpool evolved to having now Ballroom and Latin American dancing, incorporating the British Open Championships for Adult Amateur and Professional couples, Formation Teams and the British Rising Star Amateur Ballroom and Latin Competitions.
+Nevertheless, from three competitions in 1920, Blackpool evolved to having now the British Open Championships for Adult Amateur and Professional couples, Formation Teams and the British Rising Star Amateur Ballroom and Latin Competitions.

 The 1st place winners of 2017